Set preferences, the OS X user defaults system works with both the OS and with individual applications.

 print a list of matches.

-Host Optionally you may restrict changes to a specific host
+Host Optionally you can restrict changes to a specific host

 by default changes will apply to any host.